 We had a tight budget for our new mattress.
 While I was willing to spend extra to get a safe, non-toxic mattress, I could not quite afford the ultimate green mattress I was dreaming of.
 We ended up buying a quilted, organic cotton innerspring mattress from Naturepedic.
 It is a super comfy, affordable, non-toxic, organic mattress and we love it!
 Naturepedic has many other more luxurious organic mattresses to choose from in a range of prices.

 Here are a few mattress brands that stand up to my green & healthy scrutiny.
-I’ve personally tried Naturepedic and Savvy Rest and I’ve heard good reviews about the rest.
+I’ve personally tried Naturepedic and Zen Haven and I’ve heard good reviews about the rest.

 For detailed information, additional brands and a handy buying chart, check out my post about Non-Toxic Mattress Brands.

 If a natural or organic mattress is simply not in your budget, here are a few things you can do to lessen the negative effects: